What are Shower Steamers?

 I then relax and deeply inhale the steam and oils.

-Once the Shower pod is completely dissolved I rinse my body and feet well to insure there is no left over residue and then I do a quick rinse of the tub and shower.
+Once the Shower pod is completely dissolved I rinse my body and feet well to insure there is no left over residue from the shower steamer and then I do a quick rinse of the tub and shower.

 These shower pods can be used with older kids but I would make sure there is always a parent or an adult in the room to supervise.